 Chat with a local specialist who can help organize your trip.

-After touring the vineyards, you'll visit the actual winery and see firsthand the enormous terracotta fermentation containers where the grapes become wine.
+After visiting the vineyards, you'll see firsthand the enormous terracotta fermentation containers where the grapes become wine.
 Each one holds an impressive 1,585 gallons (6,000 liters).
-After the tour, you'll be able to sample some wines.
+Now it's time to sample some wines.
 Popular varietals in La Mancha include Grenache and Tempranillo.

 This morning you'll once again hit the open road, driving about 3.5 hours west from La Mancha to the city of Mérida.
-This city is the capital of the Extremadura region of west-central Spain, and it has a historic legacy dating back to Roman times.
-After checking into your hotel you'll have the remainder of the day free to relax.
+This city is the capital of the Extremadura region of west-central Spain, and it has a historical legacy dating back to Roman times.
+After checking into your hotel, you'll have the remainder of the day free to relax.

-You'll begin the day by meeting a local expert guide who will lead you on a walking tour of the city.
-On this tour, you'll visit Mérida's historic center, which features more extensive Roman ruins than anywhere else in Spain.
-It's because of these archeological sites that Mérida was declared World Heritage Site by UNESCO in 1986.
+You'll begin the day by meeting a local expert guide who will lead you on a walk through the city.
+On this excursion, you'll visit Mérida's historic center, which features more extensive Roman ruins than anywhere else in Spain.
+Because of these archaeological sites, Mérida was declared World Heritage Site by UNESCO in 1986.

-After the barbarians invaded in the fifth century, Mérida became the capital of the Visigoth Kingdom of Hispania.
-In 713 the city fell in Muslim hands, where it remained until the Christian reconquest in 1230.
-The tour includes entrance fees to all archeological sites plus the National Roman Art Museum of Mérida.
-After the tour, you'll return to your hotel and will have the remainder of the day free.
+After the barbarians invaded in the 5th century, Mérida became the capital of the Visigoth Kingdom of Hispania.
+In 713, the city fell into Muslim hands, where it remained until the Christian reconquest in 1230.
+The outing includes entrance fees to all archaeological sites plus the National Roman Art Museum of Mérida.
+Afterward, you'll return to your hotel and have the remainder of the day free.

-Today you'll drive about an hour north from Mérida to the city of Cáceres, which is located in the Cáceres region of Extremadura.
-Upon arrival, you'll check into your hotel and can then head out on a self-guided tour.
+Today you'll drive about an hour north from Mérida to the city of Cáceres, which is located in Extremadura.
+Upon arrival, you'll check into your hotel and then head out on a self-guided walk.

 After spending the day sightseeing, you can enjoy dinner in town.
 Cáceres is known for its great tapas and cutting-edge culinary scene.

-Throughout the rest of the tour, you'll stroll the cobbled streets of the Ciudad Vieja and visit historic medieval palaces and fortified houses.
+Throughout the rest of the outing, you'll stroll the cobbled streets of the Ciudad Vieja and visit historic medieval palaces and fortified houses.
 All of this architecture reflects a city ruled by rival factions from the 14th through the 16th centuries.
-You'll also stop by the Plaza Mayor, one of the most beautiful central plazas in all of Spain.
+You'll also stop by the Plaza Mayor, one of Spain's most beautiful central plazas.

-Day 11: Drive to Trujillo - Guided Tour
+Day 11: Drive to Trujillo & Explore the Town

-This incredible town dates back to Roman times yet it's off the tourist trail.
-As you walk the cobbled streets of Trujillo with your guide, you'll feel like you're stepping back in time.
-You'll learn all about Trujillo's rich historical legacy (the conquistador Francisco Pizarro was born here) as your guide points out the mix of gothic, Moorish, Jewish and Christian influences in the medieval buildings that stand to this day.
+In the morning, you'll drive about a half-hour east to the historic town of Trujillo.
+After checking into your hotel, you'll meet an expert guide for a walk.
+This town dates back to Roman times, yet it's off the tourist trail.
+As you walk the cobbled streets with your guide, you'll learn all about Trujillo's rich historical legacy (the conquistador Francisco Pizarro was born here), plus a mix of Gothic, Moorish, Jewish, and Christian influences in the medieval buildings that stand to this day.